 The generosity of Africa’s middle class can lead us to shared prosperity.
 For decades we have relied on foreign aid and a handful of homegrown super-rich to lift us out of poverty.
+It hasn’t worked.
+To achieve shared prosperity, we also need to share the burden of socioeconomic transformation.

 Community-based philanthropy on this continent generates an estimated $3-billion, according to research from the African Philanthropy Network.
 I believe this number is even higher because there is no formal system for recording the amounts given.
 We can catch a glimpse of Africa’s generosity through funerals.
 Middle-class families can spend as much as $20 000 on a dignified burial, a vast sum of money raised in part through gifts from friends, family and others.
 If people can raise such sums in times of grief, they can do the same for socioeconomic transformation.